department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 You can log in with your CAC or DS Logon using Internet Explorer as soon as you receive notice that you can start using SOES.

-**If your branch of service hasn't yet started using SOES**, fill out the Servicemembers' Group Life Insurance Election and Certificate and give it to your unit's personnel officer. <br>
+#### If your branch of service hasn't yet started using SOES

+Fill out the Servicemembers' Group Life Insurance Election and Certificate and give it to your unit's personnel officer. <br>
 [Download the Servicemembers' Group Life Insurance Election and Certificate](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8286_ed2017-04.pdf).
 <br>
 [Learn more about SOES and find out if your branch is using this new system](http://www.benefits.va.gov/INSURANCE/SOES.asp).